На русском языке

 Introduction

 The proposed theory Infinite Hierarchical Nesting of Matter is a cosmological framework that suggests that matter can be divided or reduced infinitely, as opposed to atomism.
-As such it lies in stark contrast to the standard model making it an alternative philosophical, physical and cosmological theory.
-This concept is based on inductive logic and reaches conclusions about the structure of the observed universe.
-Metaphysical schools studying this theory focus on the fundamental organizing principles of nature.
-Initial versions of this theory were known as the Discrete Fractal Paradigm, and subsequently the Discrete Self-Similar Cosmological Paradigm .
+As such it lies in stark contrast to standard model making it an alternative philosophical, physical and cosmological theory.
+This concept is based on inductive logic and reaches conclusions about structure of observed universe.
+Metaphysical schools studying this theory focus on fundamental organizing principles of nature.
+Initial versions of this theory were known as Discrete Fractal Paradigm, and subsequently Discrete Self-Similar Cosmological Paradigm .

-Hoag's object as analogue of the hydrogen atom in macrocosm
+Hoag's object as analogue of hydrogen atom in macrocosm

 Contents